Internship & Experiential Education

-There are many benefits in providing experiential education opportunities to University of Kentucky students.
+There are many benefits to providing experiential education opportunities to University of Kentucky students.
 Whether you are looking to increase profitability and productivity, complete a project, or alleviate personnel shortages, hiring a student may be one of the most cost-effective decisions you will make – but there are more reasons to add students in a professional role to your team.
 Students are enthusiastic, present fresh ideas, contribute to the success of your organization, and provide a pool of potential employees with experience and training.

-How Will Your Internship Program Help Students?
+How Will Your Internship & Experiential Education Help Students?

 How Can You Participate?

 - Develop a job description.
 Information needed for a strong position description would include duties & responsibilities, qualifications, compensation, provides training, duration of position, learning outcomes, if the position is virtual or in-person, and how the student will be supervised.